What happens when all technologies cross collide and digitisation, demonetisation and dematerialisation come together at exponential speed?

 - Hire on potential and passion

 The ultimate aim is to build a zero latency business.
-The time between idea, acceptance and implementation disappears.
+The time between idea, acceptance and implementation disappear.

 - Trust beats control